aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `/status`: shows current token and session info
 - `/review`: performs a code review
 - `/security-review`: performs a code review that searches for security flaws.
+- `/install-github-app`: allows you to add claude as a collaborator to a github repoi so you can assign it issues and to pull requests

 #### Commands